 Storyboard is an enterprise-grade private podcast hosting company.
 Storyboard helps businesses distribute private audio securely through their mobile apps, see analytics on listener engagement and completion, record the podcast directly from the app, and more.

 Storyboard is built for maximum security, and because they restrict access to podcast audio to their proprietary apps, they give you more control over how people listen and more visibility into analytics on how well your audience is engaging.
+The only downside of Storyboard is that it doesn’t allow listeners to hear your audio in their favorite podcast apps like Apple and Spotify.

-Storyboard let’s you sign up for free for the first 50 subscribers.
+Storyboard lets you sign up for free for the first 50 subscribers.
 After that, prices start at $1/subscriber for the first 350 subscribers.
 After that they ask you to contact them to discuss pricing for larger audience sizes.

 Try Storyboard for free here

-uStudio (request a free demo)
+4. uStudio (request a free demo)

 (Image source)

 uStudio is another company that focuses exclusively on private podcast hosting for enterprise-level customers.
-They offer a powerful suite of tools to manage, distribute, and track performance of a private podcast.
+They offer a powerful suite of tools to manage, distribute, and track the performance of a private podcast.

-Listeners can only hear your podcast through uStudio’s web app and mobile apps, which gives you more control over the security of your content and insights into how people are engaging with your content.
+Listeners can only hear your podcast through uStudio’s web app and mobile apps, which gives you more control over the security of your content and insights into how people are engaging with your content. uStudio does not publicly list their prices on their website, but you can book a free demo with them to see if you like their solution before you sign up.

 Get a free demo of uStudio here

-Captivate (starts at $17/mo)
+5. Captivate (starts at $17/mo)

 (Image source)

 Captivate is a podcast hosting platform co-founded by Mark Asquith with the goal of making it easier and less daunting to start a podcast.
 Captivate’s private hosting is simple and easy to use.
+Their unique selling point is how they price their private podcasts.

 They offer: